-Article/Cl lause Reference b) - Special education classes shall not include this flexibility factor. c) - Whenever elementary class size limits are exceeded, additional school staff will be provided. d) No elementary class shall exceed its class size limit and flexibility factor: D.1.5 Secondary classes which exceed the class size limits by three students (I.E. workshops by two students) or where the teacher's total student load exceeds the above standard, will be supported by the allocation of additional school staff.
-D.1.6 The number of students in a laboratory, shop or other specialized classrooms shall not exceed the number for which the facility was designed. e e D.1.7 4.
-Total student lead for band and cheir shall not exceed 200 students per FTE teaching assignment unless the teacher requests a higher limit.
-D.1.8 - In emergent situations a principal may assign a student to a classroom on an interim basis for a maximum of one (1) week where in the opinion of the principal, no other immediate practical alternative exists.
-Wherever pessible, teachers shall be given one (1) day notice of an emergency placement.
-D.1.9 The Association recognizes the authority of the Board in exceeding these limits when external constraints are imposed and a solution cannot be found through consultation between the Association and the Board.
-However, effective September 1, 1994, in no circumstances will a class be exceeded by more than three students.
-27.3(j) - D.1.10 -a)- When a principal registers a home schooled student for participation in a specific program, the student will be assigned to the register of the teacher of that program and shall be counted as 1.0 FTE for the purpose of class size.
-27.3(f) - b) - When a principal registers a home-schooled student for assessment or evaluation, the student will be assigned to the learning assistance teacher and counted as .25 FTE for the allocation of teaching staff.
-27.3(e) D.1.11 Any grievance in respect of this Article may be referred to expedited arbitration.
+Special education classes shall not include this flexibility factor. c) Whenever elementary class size limits are exceeded, additional school staff will be provided. d) No elementary class shall exceed its class size limit and flexibility factor.
+D.1.5 Secondary classes which exceed the class size limits by three students (I.E. workshops by two students) or where the teacher's total student load exceeds the above standard, will be supported by the allocation of additional school staff.
+D.1.6 The number of students in a laboratory, shop or other specialized classrooms shall not exceed the number for which the facility was designed.
+D.1.7 Total student load for band and choir shall not exceed 200 students per FTE teaching assignment unless the teacher requests a higher limit.
+D.1.8 In emergent situations a principal may assign a student to a classroom on an interim basis for a maximum of one (1) week where in the opinion of the principal, no other immediate practical alternative exists.
+Wherever possible, teachers shall be given one (1) day notice of an emergency placement.
+D.1.9The Association recognizes the authority of the Board in exceeding these limits when external constraints are imposed and a solution cannot be found through consultation between the Association and the Board, However, effective September 1, 1994, in no circumstances will a class be exceeded by more than three students.
+D.1.10 a) When a principal registers a home-schooled student for participation in a specific program, the student will be assigned to the register of the teacher of that program and shall be counted as 1.0 FTE for the purpose of class size. b) When a principal registers a home-schooled student for assessment or evaluation, the student will be assigned to the learning assistance teacher and counted as .25 FTE for the allocation of teaching staff.
+Any grievance in respect of this Article may be referred to expedited arbitration.